 PDFL Reports (Black, Blue & Red)

 Heads of Year will ensure report targets are logged in the SIMS system so all staff are aware of the students on report.
-It is the student’s responsibility to visit the key worker before 8:25am to receive their report.
+The report is monitored by their Year team and Assistant Headteacher.

 The Assistant Headteacher CSG will oversee the Report System.
-Students will be required to have their report sticker checked every morning in the Inclusion Room.
-They will fail a report if they have a total of more than 10 points and will serve time in the Inclusion Room (units 1-4).
+They will fail a report if they receive a PDFL 3 or 4 and will serve time in the Inclusion Room (units 1-4).
 Students who complete ten consecutive days with successful reports will be taken off report.

 Detentions will be issued by staff and must be recorded and logged on SIMS.
 The CSG team will ensure all students set a detention carry out the sanction.

 THE USE AND MONITORING OF THE STUDENT PLANNER FOR LEARNING: